 Aside from performance and connectivity, sellers also like the idea of having their data locally, on their own computer.
 It gives them the opportunity to use this data elsewhere, either by integrating with their other systems, or using it on their own website.
 It also protects their privacy and security, as the data does not need to be stored on third-party servers.

 Wonder Lister has a built-in automatic backup facility, so listing data and preferences are not lost if a laptop is stolen or breaks down.
 Sellers can restore all their information easily and get back to work quickly.

 Wonder Lister as a Turbo Lister replacement

 When Turbo Lister was retired in June 2017, many sellers started using Wonder Lister, as the two have very similar characteristics, not least that they can both be used without an internet connection.
 Wonder Lister’s grid format may also appeal to sellers who liked the spreadsheet approach of Turbo Lister.

 If you previously used Turbo Lister, it is easy to get started with Wonder Lister.
 When you first use it, Wonder Lister can automatically import all of your live eBay listings.
 You can export any additional listing templates from Turbo Lister, and import that file into Wonder Lister.
 This makes the templates available for use in Wonder Lister.

 Wonder Lister’s user interface is highly configurable so can be modified to meet each seller’s individual needs and working practices.
 It can’t be made to exactly match Turbo Lister, as Wonder Lister has many more features, but there is complete freedom to personalize which listing fields are shown and more.

-Wonder Listing is already a very feature-rich tool for high-volume eBay sellers, and will become even more powerful over the coming months and years.
+Wonder Lister is a very feature-rich tool for high-volume eBay sellers, and is set to become even more powerful over the coming months and years.